TVC-Hopper/tvc-hopper/README.md

 In practice, the callback to send a message simply calls the STCP write function to handle packet framing.

 Property list generation is handled using an automated python script.
-The property list is defined in a TOML file in the support directory and then the python script generates a pair of header and source files with the property list.
+The property list is defined in a TOML file in the support directory and then the python script (`support/generate_spp_headers.py`) generates a pair of header and source files with the property list.

-### STCP - Simple Transport Control Protocol
+#### STCP - Simple Transport Control Protocol

 Packet framing protocol taken from a different project.
 Takes a packet, adds a header, footer, and checksum.
 Escapes all header/footer characters inside the packet body.

-An even simpler interface with just a function to handle incoming messages, a function to frame packets, and a callback to send messages.
+STCP provides an even simpler interface than SPP with just a function to handle incoming messages, a function to frame packets, and a callback to send messages.

-### Circbuf - Circular Buffer

-Library for a circular buffer.
-There's some work to be done here for making it more generic and usable but it'll work for now.

 ### Callbacks